 Health & Veterinary Care

-Wild Dogs require specialized veterinary care from professionals experienced in exotic wildlife.
+The African wild dog as a pet requires specialized veterinary care from professionals experienced in exotic wildlife.
 Regular health monitoring includes:

 • Vaccinations for rabies, distemper, and other canine diseases